hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 properly and prepared to receive requests.
 First, we must make sure the Vault server has been initialized (using `vault operator init`) and unsealed (using `vault operator unseal`).
 Next, we must enable Vault to support the AWS auth method (using `vault auth enable aws`).
+After that, we enable the Vault kv secrets engine at the path `secret` (note that this engine was enabled by default in previous versions < 1.1.0).
 Finally, we must define the correct Vault Policies and Roles to declare which IAM Principals will have access to which resources in Vault.

 [Policies][policies_doc] are rules that grant or forbid access and actions to certain paths in Vault.
 With one or more policies on hand, you can then finally create the authentication role.